thenewobjective/thenewobjective.github.io/.drafts/types-and-programming-languages/programming-language-systems.md

 [The operating system: should there be one?](https://www.humprog.org/~stephen/research/papers/kell13operating.pdf)

 ==========
-"an operating system is a collection of things that don’t fit inside a language; there shouldn’t be one" -Dan Ingalls
+"an operating system is a collection of things that don't fit inside a language; there shouldn't be one" -Dan Ingalls

 <https://worrydream.com/EarlyHistoryOfSmalltalk/>
 <https://gbracha.blogspot.com/2012/11/debug-mode-is-only-mode.html>